Chocolate Cut Out Cookies

 Bake similar sized cookies on the same baking sheet.
 Bigger cookies will take a minute or two longer to bake and smaller cookies will burn if waiting for the bigger cookies to finish.
 Wait for the cookies to cool completely before dipping chocolate.
 If you have trouble melting chocolate, be sure to read my tips for melted chocolate.

-You can also freeze the baked cookies and store them in an airtight container in the freezer for up to 1 month.
-Chocolate cookie dough may be frozen for up to 3 months.
+Freezing: You can also freeze the baked cookies and store them in an airtight container in the freezer for up to 3 months.
+Chocolate cookie dough can also be frozen for up to 3 months.
 Wrap securely in plastic wrap or place in an airtight container and label with the date.
 Defrost in the refrigerator before bringing to room temperature and baking.

 Ingredients